dancmj/dancmj.github.io/_posts/2016-01-23-i-love-pizza.md

 This was a pretty short post now that I see it.
 Maybe next month I'll be writing on it once a week so it keeps growing and I don't have to write it all down on a single friday night.

 --------------

-## inish?! wtf?
-Okay I just noticed whenever I write `finish` it gets rendered as finish.
-Seriously I'm not making this up.
-You can do a `⌘+F` / `Ctrl + F` and look for it.
-It'll highlight everything that says finish but you can't see the F. Lol.

 ## Life and other things
 Things are going ok.
 I hope I can write some music soon.
 I tried hard yesterday but couldn't quite get any of it done, I wish it was as easy as programming.
 I'll get it someday I guess.
 Progress is slow, but steady.
 I'm trying to work on as many things as I can!
 I'm getting things done, they won't get done by themselves.